itssahu/Musi-FLOODCAT-UWI/README.md

 # A Dual-Lens Framework for Urban Wastewater Infrastructure: Probabilistic Catastrophe Modeling with Generative Extreme Tail Risk and Systemic Climate Vulnerability Assessment

-ROA: Musi River Sub-Basin, Hyderabad, India
+ROI: Musi River Sub-Basin, Hyderabad, India

 Probabilistic flood catastrophe loss modeling and systemic climate vulnerability are developed as parallel modules and integrated only at the decision layer for capital allocation, resilience planning, and adaptation.